rwieruch/blog_iamliesa_content/blog/tips-increase-blog-traffic/index.md

 contribute: ""
 ---

-import Link from '$components/Link';
+import { BlogLink } from '$components/Link';
 import { Title, Subtitle, Divider } from '$components/mdx';

 According to HubSpot, generating traffic and leads is one of the biggest struggle for companies.
 With 63%, getting people on the website it is actually their number one problem.

 One approach to tackle this problem, as shown in last week’s blog post, is by starting a company blog.
-That’s why <Link to="https://www.hubspot.com/marketing-statistics">53% of marketers say that blog content creation is their top inbound marketing priority</Link>.
+That’s why <BlogLink to="https://www.hubspot.com/marketing-statistics">53% of marketers say that blog content creation is their top inbound marketing priority</BlogLink>.

 However, merely creating a blog doesn’t guarantee getting new visitors on your website.